Helandfur/ROADMAP_READMES/ROADMAP.md

 Generated markdown
-# Project TrAI: Development Roadmap (Summarization of README's to-do list, in to-do all was written as is.)
+# Project Helios Evi: Development Roadmap (Summarization of README's to-do list, in to-do all was written as is.)

 ---
 > *A note on scope: This roadmap is deeply interconnected with the overarching concept of **EVI (Emotional Virtual Intelligence)**.
 The goal is not just to build a product, but to architect a pathway toward a new tier of artificial companionship.*
 ---

 ### Vision:
-**TrAI** aims to become the premier **Highly Evaluative Learnable Interactive Omnipotent Structure of Emotional Virtual Intelligence**.
+**EVI** aims to become the premier **Highly Evaluative Learnable Interactive Omnipotent Structure of Emotional Virtual Intelligence**.
 This document outlines the step-by-step journey to achieve that vision, evolving from a robust conversational agent into a true AI companion.

 **Core Concept:** A Companion, Friend, Partner, and Colleague as a Modular System.